 The Company's Vancouver office operates from the premises of a private company owned by a Director of the Company.
-The private company provided office and administrative services to the Company under a short-term contract on a cost recovery basis.
-In November 2021 the Board of Directors approved a revised contract with the private company for the provision of these services for a fixed price of \$25,000 per month, reviewable quarterly.
+Prior to November 2021, the private company provided office and administrative services to the Company under a short-term contract on a cost recovery basis.
+In November 2021, the Board of Directors approved a revised contract with the private company for the provision of these services for a fixed price of \$27,500 per month, reviewable quarterly.